Esri/jsapi-resources/esm-samples/jsapi-angular-cli/README.md

             ],
 ```

 * Some of the SDKs widgets may not work correctly in Angular 16+.
 This is due to a [Calcite bug](https://github.com/Esri/calcite-design-system/issues/7729) affecting the enabling/disabling buttons via two-way data binding.
 The bug applies to all Calcite versions greater than `1.2.0`.
 A potential workaround is to disable zone.js monkey patching of DOM `click` event.
-Make the following updates to your app, and be sure to test your application thoroughly for unexpected side effects. **This sample has already been updated with this workaround**.
+Make the following updates to your app, and be sure to test your application thoroughly for unexpected side effects. **This sample includes this workaround**.

 _src/zone-flags.ts_ - add this file to your project: